 The exhaust line must be piped outside of the building in accordance with NFPA 99.
 To ensure that no restriction of airflow will occur, size the piping according to the following chart.
-All pipe must be either seamless copper tubing or other corrosion-resistant metallic tubing, such as galvanized steel or stainless steel, as detailed in NFPA 99.
+All pipe must be either seamless copper tubing or other corrosion-resistant metallic tubing as detailed in NFPA 99.
 A flexible connector (shipped loose) must be installed on each exhaust port of the vacuum pump before connecting to the main exhaust line leading outdoors.
 Additionally, a drip leg must be installed at each exhaust port connection to allow for the draining of any accumulated moisture (Refer to the installation schematics for more details).
-The outside pipe must be turned down and screened to prevent contamination
+The outside pipe must be turned down and screened to prevent contamination.